jnozzi/cocoadev.com/markdown/CantSetAlphaChannelInMyCustomView.md

 	int j;
 	int coordY = divider;
 	for (j = 0; j <= countY; j++) {
-		[gridLine moveToPoint: General/NSMakePoint(0,coordY)];
+		[gridLine moveToPoint: NSMakePoint(0,coordY)];
-		[gridLine lineToPoint: General/NSMakePoint(rectWidth,coordY)];
+		[gridLine lineToPoint: NSMakePoint(rectWidth,coordY)];
 		[gridLine stroke];
 		coordY = coordY + (divider - 1);
 	}

 ----
-Don't reuse your General/NSBezierPath.
+Don't reuse your NSBezierPath.
 Each time you do a moveToPoint:/lineToPoint: combo you are *adding* to the path.
 Stroking the path doesn't clear it, so by the time you get to the last iteration in your loop, you have a path which contains many line segments, and you draw them all.
 The first lines appear opaque because you've been drawing them over and over again.
 The last ones get drawn fewer, all the way down to the last one which gets drawn only once, so it appears to work.

 Either move the stroke outside of the loop, or make a separate path each time through the loop to stroke it, and your problem should go away.